maxmind/MaxMind-DB/MaxMind-DB-spec.md

 A map data type contains a set of key/value pairs.
 Unlike other data types, the length information for maps indicates how many key/value pairs it contains, not its length in bytes.
+This size can be zero.

 See below for the algorithm used to determine the number of pairs in the hash.
 This algorithm is also used to determine the length of a field's